mlatcl/mlatcl.github.io/_availableprojects/2024-06-07-aditya-proposals.md

   they're screaming about.

-  We have a baseline model (a simple RNN that takes spectrograms/MFCCs and outputs probabilities of call/not call by time point) working, and a classification model that shows promise when applied to audio that definitely corresponds to calls.
-However, a unified online (streaming) model is still something that needs to be developed.
+  We have a baseline model (a simple RNN that takes spectrograms/MFCCs and outputs probabilities of call/not call by time point) working and a classification model that shows promise when applied to audio that definitely corresponds to calls.
+However, a unified online (streaming) model still needs to be developed.
 I'm currently in the process of showing that contrastive (SSL) models like wav2vec are also good featurizers.